Wowkie Zhang: 2010–present

 In 2018, Zhang appeared as a judge on Rave Now.
-In the show, Da Zhang Wei scouted the winning performer—Jiang Liang.
+On the show, he scouted the winning performer, Jiang Liang.
 He also scouted a team of EDM musicians who mainly performed in underground pubs and bars in China.
 His 2018 song, Am a Popping Candy, combines EDM with traditional Yunnan ethnic style and Shandong clapper talk, an ancient storytelling music performance.

-His 2018 song "Sunshine, Rainbow, White Pony" gained popularity in Western media after becoming an internet meme because of its chorus, containing the phrase "那个 (nèi ge)", which sounds like the racial slur "nigga".
+His 2018 song "Sunshine, Rainbow, White Pony" (阳光彩虹小白马) gained popularity in Western media after becoming an internet meme popularized by internet celebrities like IShowSpeed because of its chorus, containing a common Chinese phrase 内个 (nèi ge), which, similarly to 那个 nà ge (lit. 'that/the') sounds like the racial slur "nigga" in the English language.
+The lyrics may sound as if they are racial slurs in the song, however it is supposed to be a repeated horse "neigh" sound and in romanized Chinese is "nèi nèi gè nèi nèi nèi gè nèi gè nèi nèi".
+The song became a recurring song sung by fans and IShowSpeed himself throughout his tour of China, and towards the end of the tour in Changsha, IShowSpeed met Zhang and sang the song together on stage.

-He and his team created many songs that remix ethnic music with EDM.
-For example, he created Nezha, which tells the story of a hero from traditional Chinese myth.

 Artistry

 Influences

-Da Zhang Wei's early influence came from Green Day and Sex Pistols.
+Zhang's early influence came from the bands Green Day and Sex Pistols.
 After he went solo, he turned his interest to EDM.
 He also tries to incorporate elements of traditional Chinese art forms into his music.